Rufus King International High School: Academic achievements

 In November 2009, Eva Lam, a Rufus King and Harvard University graduate, received a Rhodes Scholarship, becoming the first within the school district.
 She credits her award to the education she received through Milwaukee Public Schools.

 On April 4, 2011, Rev. Jesse Jackson Sr. visited the school to encourage juniors and seniors to participate in the April 5th municipal and statewide elections.
 He also confronted stereotypes about urban youth and encouraged student empowerment.

 On March 30, 2012, Milwaukee Mayor Tom Barrett and County Executive Chris Abele declared March 30 "Rufus King Day" both on the city and county level.
 The proclamation was given because of great success by the school's academic and sports programs.

 On May 15, 2012, the school was ranked the 130th best public high school in the nation by U.S. News & World Report, making it the highest ranked school in the State.

 On May 25, 2012, Milwaukee Public Schools announced that two Rufus King High School students, Zhenrui Liao and Ahmee Marshall-Christensen, scored perfect scores on their ACT tests.

 On May 22, 2013, it was announced that Rufus King was selected as the winner of the ACT national College and Career Transition Award, which honors a high school that displays "exemplary college and career readiness efforts."
 Rufus King was the only school in the nation to receive the award.
 The school received the award specifically in recognition of a nonprofit ACT preparation course started by student Zhenrui Liao.
 It was nominated for the award by Wisconsin Governor Scott Walker and Wisconsin Superintendent of Public Instruction Tony Evers.

 On May 8, 2014, the Washington Post ranked Rufus King as one of the most challenging high schools in the country, making it in the top 50 schools in the Midwest and the third-highest in the state.

 Middle school

 The middle school, which began its first school year in 2010, is part of the 6–12 program of Rufus King High School.
 The program incorporates the International Baccalaureate Middle Years Programme (MYP).
+The MYP IB Middle Years programme that is applied to every Rufus King student regardless of previous middle school which may not have IB Middle Years programme, transitioning to Rufus King High School, regardless of MYP status in any middle school, all Rufus King scholars are required to be in a MYP course from grades 6-10.